microsoft/aed-go-learn-content/concurrency/includes/2-channels.md

 # Use channels as a communication mechanism

-A channel in Go is a communication mechanism among goroutines, and this is why we said before that Go's approach for concurrency is: **"Do not communicate by sharing memory; instead, share memory by communicating."** So when you need to send a value from one goroutine to another, you use channels.
+A channel in Go is a communication mechanism between goroutines, and this is why we said before that Go's approach for concurrency is: **"Do not communicate by sharing memory; instead, share memory by communicating."** So when you need to send a value from one goroutine to another, you use channels.
 Let's see how they work and how you can start using them to write concurrent Go programs.

 ## Channels Syntax